cryotools/cosipy/docs/source/documentation.rst

 Upgrading from an Older Version of COSIPY
 -----------------------------------------

-COSIPY 2.0 is not backwards-compatible with COSIPY 1.4 and below.
+COSIPY 2.0 is not backwards-compatible with previous versions of COSIPY.
 If you have written your own modules that import from ``constants.py``, ``config.py``, or use Slurm, these will break.

 Navigate to COSIPY's root directory and convert your existing configuration files:

 .. code-block:: bash

+    pip install toml
     git fetch --all
     git checkout master -- convert_config.py
     python convert_config.py  # convert .toml files